Suggestion: Watch the 10 minutes video tutorial before reading this article

 9. Can I trust that the suppliers know how to comply with safety standards and regulations in my country?

 As said, most Yiwu Wholesalers export their products to buyers in India, Africa, and the Middle East.
-Hence, they have little to no incentive to develop a deep understanding for product regulations and safety standards in developed market, such as the US, EU or Australia.
+Hence, they have little to no incentive to develop a deep understanding of product regulations and safety standards in the developed markets, such as the US, EU, or Australia.

 The truth is that most suppliers are not even aware of overseas product regulations, and many products cannot even pass lab testing.
 If you are based in Europe, North America, or Australia, you should not buy products in the following categories from the Yiwu markets:

 - Toys & Children’s Products

 Keep in mind that the wholesalers will not warn you about possible regulatory issues.
 You will only find out once it’s too late.
 Importing non-compliant products is illegal, and you will be held liable if somebody is injured by the product, or if their property is damaged.